 What form(s) does this medication come in?

-This medication is available as a 25 mg and 50 mg capsule and a 50 mg caplet.
+This medication is available as a 50 mg capsule and a 50 mg caplet.

 How should I use this medication?

 The usual dose for adults and children 12 years of age and older to help with sleep is 25 mg to 50 mg taken by mouth at bedtime.
 Some people may only need to take 25 mg at bedtime if they are drowsy in the morning (e.g., they find it interferes with their daily activities) after taking the 50 mg dose.